ReScience/ReScienceC/docs/editorial_bot.md

 ### Withdrawing a paper

-JOSS editors-in-chief can withdraw a submission with the following command:
+ReScience C editors-in-chief can withdraw a submission with the following command:

 ```text
 @editorialbot withdraw